 Vomiting is as unpleasant as it could be and leaves you all shaky and feeling sick.
 Throwing up what you ate or drank is bad, but it could worsen if this feeling does not stop and you have to make repeat trips to the bathroom.
 The color of your vomit can tell a lot about why you are throwing up.
 Seek medical attention urgently for accurate diagnosis and treatment if your vomit is red, brown, or black colored and accompanied by unsettling symptoms like abdominal pain, chest pain, fever, chills, and signs of dehydration.
-The experienced and board-certified gastroenterologists at Manhattan Gastroenterology determine what made you sick in the first place and help you feel better with the best treatment options.
+The doctors at Manhattan Gastroenterology determine what made you sick in the first place and help you feel better with the best treatment options.
 The specialists focus on your symptoms and look for underlying conditions to ensure these painful episodes do not occur again.

 Vomiting is an involuntary action that pushes food from the stomach and bowels out through your mouth.
 For many, vomiting is a frequently occurring symptom of ill health that has many causes.
 At times it is harmless and may result from overeating or eating something that did not go well with you.
 It could also be an infection, food allergy, or intolerance when your stomach does not digest or absorb certain foods.